 - ENG 112 focuses on the writing process, argumentative writing, and research.
-This course meets one of the general education requirements at the College.
+This course meets one of the general education requirements at the University.

 Based on test scores and high school grades, students are placed into one of these classes.
 In rare cases, the composition requirement is waived.

 University Attendance Policy